A joint supplement provides an effective way to address the underlying causes of joint pain and stiffness, and thereby gain relief.

 Q: Where does chondroitin come from?

-A: Chondroitin is typically derived from cow tissue.
-Although it can also be found in pigs, sharks, and birds.
-Most people will not have a problem with that.
-But if you are vegan or vegetarian, it will obviously be problematic.
+A: Chondroitin is typically derived from cow tissue, although it can also be found in pigs, sharks, and birds.
+If you are vegan or vegetarian, that will obviously be problematic.

 Q: Can diabetics use glucosamine?

-A: You may have heard that glucosamine raises blood sugar levels.
-The problem is, that is not really true.
-Such warnings seem to stem from the fact that glucosamine contains glucose (hence the name ‘glucos’-amine).
-Clinical research, however, has found no link between glucosamine and elevated blood sugars (23).
+A: You may have heard that glucosamine worsens blood sugar management.
+Clinical research, however, has found no link between glucosamine and elevated blood sugars (22).
 So, yes, diabetics should be able to use glucosamine.
 If you have any doubts, discuss the matter with your doctor.

 Q: Does glucosamine have any other side effects?